-One key example of caesura in the poem is the use of semi-colons in the second stanza.
+One key example in the poem is the use of semi-colons in the second stanza.
 It can be interpreted as reflecting the interruptions of life, whether on a day to day basis or as a result of illness.
 There are also other breaks to the flow in the poem, such as the use of brackets to insert additional snippets of information, which highlights the complexity of life.
 The frequent breaks and pauses are likely to be highly effective at encouraging a reader to feel, to some degree, overwhelmed, and therefore empathise with the narrator.

 “Questions politely; checking dosages,”